How to Get to Moraine Lake & Lake Louise – HIKE | BIKE | SHUTTLE

 How to get to Lake Louise

-Out of the two, Lake Louise is much easier to access than Moraine Lake.
+Out of the two, Lake Louise is much easier to access than Moraine Lake (for now).
 Here are the options for getting to Lake Louise:

 How to get to Moraine Lake in Banff National Park

-• Personal vehicle – unlike Moraine Lake, you CAN drive to Lake Louise.
-The Lake Louise parking fee is $21/day (flat-rate).
-You must arrive early to get a parking spot – around 5am.
-Earlier on weekends, holidays, or high season.
-Just to be sure!
+Unlike Moraine Lake, you CAN drive to Lake Louise.
+The Lake Louise parking fee is now a whopping $42 per day (as of 2026, but each year the fee increases).
+You must arrive early to get a parking spot – no later than 7:00am.
+Earlier on weekends, holidays, or high season just to be sure.
+Keep in mind, parking is guaranteed to fill up every day.

 • Route 8X – this bus line departs the high school transit hub (across IGA) in the town of Banff and goes directly to the lake.
 It’s best to get a day pass (round-trip fare) which is $20 for adults, $10 for youth + senior, and free for children 12 and under.